Setting Up Your Tasting

 French Rhône / GSM Blend

 A “GSM” is a blend of Grenache, Syrah, and Mourvèdre.
-These are 3 grapes are are prevalent in the Southern French regions of Côtes-du-Rhône and in Languedoc-Roussillon (such as the Corbieres appellation).
-Be sure that the wine features Grenache prevalently.
+These are the 3 grapes that are prevalent in the Southern French regions of Côtes-du-Rhône and Languedoc-Roussillon (such as the Corbieres appellation).
+Seek out a wine that features Grenache prevalently in the blend.
 In the US, you should expect to spend between $14–19 a bottle.

 Hone your selection of Italian Sangiovese in to perhaps these 2 regional wines: a Rosso di Montalcino or a Chianti Classico Riserva (or Gran Selezione if you’re feeling fancy!).
 The vintage should be at least 4 years old.
 Seek out a wine that is Sangiovese-dominant and the only oak used is mostly neutral oak (this imparts less oak flavors of vanilla!).
 We found wines ranged from $20–$30 a bottle in the US.

 Look for a Reserva level Rioja or a Ribera del Duero with some age.
 Ideally, more than 5 years as Tempranillo really tastes fantastic with a little bottle age!
+Aging softens the intensity of Tempranillo and reveals more baked fruit flavors, we’re looking for this so we can explore how the flavors in Tempranillo taste.
 We found several options ranging between $25–$30 a bottle.

 A “Bordeaux” blend is a classic French-inspired blend that typically includes Merlot, Cabernet Sauvignon, Cabernet Franc and Petit Verdot.
-If you’re going for a Washington wine, try to find one with a fair amount of new oak aging and tasting notes that may include things like “mint,” “floral notes,” or “green peppercorn.”
+Places to look include Colchagua Valley and Maipo Valley, Chile, North Coast, California, and Washington State.
+Try to seek a wine that features oak aging in new oak barrels with subtleties of “mint,” “violet,” and/or “green peppercorn.”
 We found excellent choices for this wine ranged between $35–$45 a bottle!